JimmyZJX/leaderkey/README.md

 You can keep pressing keys to go to further sub-menus or run commands.

+Press `backspace` to erase the last key you typed! (not a standard Spacemacs behavior)

 The `,` (comma) menu is also useful to perform some language-level operations like go-to definitions.